10 ways to cut London hotel costs this week

 When one hotel is the better choice

-Sometimes paying more for 1 base is the right trade-off, especially if you want the same routine every day or you do not want any changeover friction.
-A simple way to weigh it is to compare "how much the move buys you" against "how much simplicity matters to you".
+Sometimes paying more for one base is the right trade-off, especially if you want the same routine every day or you do not want any changeover friction.
+A simple way to weigh it is to compare how much the move buys you against how much simplicity matters to you.

 If you want a structured decision guide, read Cheaper to move hotels or stay all week in London?
 For context on why some weeks spike, read Why are London hotels so expensive this week?
 For pricing basics, see London hotel pricing and availability.